This Gluten Free Coconut Flour Carrot Cake Dip is the EASIEST dessert you will ever make and is a huge crowd pleaser! Dairy free option included too!

 - Preheat you oven to 400 degrees and toast the chopped pecans until they smell "toasty" (you'll know) about 7-8 minutes.
 Set aside.

-- Remove the cake from the pie plate and cut off any crusty edges.
+- Remove the cake from the pie plate.
 Cut the cake into small squares and place into a large bowl.

 - Add the frosting into the bowl with cake chunks and mix around, lightly mashing the cake pieces to get them totally covered, while still leaving some chunky.

 - Stir in the toasted, chopped pecans.

 - DEVOUR with graham crackers, fingers, a spoon...whatever!